I’ve been creating content for 13 years.

 As a result, I wasted my creative juices on doing clerk work.

-Not only that… Half my content had no backup.
+Not only that… Half of my content had no backup.

-I’d write my email straight into GetResponse (my autoresponder back then), post on Facebook, and hoped for the best.
+I’d write my email straight into GetResponse (my autoresponder back then), post on Facebook, and hope for the best.

-You might think, “Hey, this is not a big deal.”
+You might think, “Hey, not a big deal.”

 Problem: You’ll get your best ideas far away from your computer.